kingsmanbl/Hazard_Light_System/README.md

 possible (however, it can enter into any point in the other pattern’s behaviors).

 Through this project, I was able to recreate the Hazard Light System and ensure 100% functionality as given by the prompt using DE1_SoC.
 I designed the system by drawing FSM state diagrams and also verified my design using testbenches through ModelSim.

+For all the other projects, I will not be putting on the files that Quartus automatically generates when runs.
+If you want to run my project, you can download the .sv file and run it on Quartus in your own environment.